cyrexlinuz/cathook/README.md

 scripts/developer (First y and then n)

-./install-all (If it asks for auto updater, you can set it to No for now)
+./update (If it asks for auto updater, SET IT TO NO.)

 When installation completes, you can start the TF2 first and then run: